Travelling front solutions in a spatially heterogeneous reaction-diffusion system: Introduction

 Going beyond the dynamics of single vegetation patches, the influence of heterogeneity on $N$-pulse (also sometimes called $N$-spike) solutions has been studied by a reduction procedure to a finite-dimensional systems of ODEs, e.g. in \cite{Robbin2019_N_pulse} and \cite{Theo2018}.
 Furthermore, the limit of small-amplitude vegetation patterns on spatially periodic terrains has been studied in paradigm models such as the Swift-Hohenberg equation \cite{Ehud2008,Jolien2025} by deriving a Ginzburg-Landau equation for the pattern amplitude.
 In \cite{Ehud2015} even the idea of reversing desertification via resonance with a spatially periodic forcing coefficient was presented.

-For scalar Nagumo/Allen-Cahn-type settings, in \cite{MR.2024} and \cite{BDK.2025} the influence of spatially varying coefficients on front and multi-front solutions has been studied.
-Related results can be also found in \cite{AT.2017} for the Allen-Cahn with forcing $(1-u^2)s(x)u$ that is obtained as continuum limit from a discrete heterogeneous Allen-Cahn equation.
+For scalar Nagumo/Allen-Cahn-type settings, in \cite{MR.2024} and \cite{BDK.2025} the influence of heterogeneity on front and multi-front solutions has been studied.
+Related results can be also found in \cite{AT.2017} for the Allen-Cahn with forcing and discrete versions thereof.
 Going back to reaction-diffusion systems, in \cite{Peter2012_het} a three-component model of the form \eqref{eq:PDE_model_const} was studied with $\gamma = \gamma(x)$ a step function.
 All of these settings can be viewed as complementary results to the present work, since they explain how heterogeneity influences primarily the fast variable $U$.

 The influence of heterogeneity on pattern formation in 2-D is a very active research field with many applications including to universal phenomena like the formation of Turing patterns or spiral waves.
 We refrain from giving an extensive list, but rather point to two bodies of work that contain a wealth of analytical results and techniques: \cite{KollarScheel2007}, \cite{JS.2015}, \cite{Ja.2015}, \cite{JSW.2019}, \cite{J.2023} and also \cite{VanGorder2021PatternFormation},\cite{Krause2020WKBJ}, \cite{Krause2025_SH_het}.
 All these settings have many similarities with \eqref{eq:PDE_model} and will serve as an inspiration for future work.